 Important drug interactions of Jardiance:

-Jardiance may augment the effect of water pills (diuretics) and increases your risks of dehydration and renal failure.
+Jardiance may augment the effect of water pills (diuretics) and increase your risks of dehydration and renal failure.

 It may increase your chances of developing hypoglycemia if you take it with insulin or concomitant insulin-secreting drugs like sulfonylureas.